datanav/docs/technical/tidsbanken-hubspot.rst

 Tidsbanken Ansatt to Hubspot Contact
 ------------------------------------
-Before any synchronization can take place, a link between a Tidsbanken Ansatt and a Hubspot Contact must be established.
+Every Tidsbanken Ansatt will be synchronized with a Hubspot Contact.

+If a matching Hubspot Contact already exists, the Tidsbanken Ansatt will be merged with the existing one.
+If no matching Hubspot Contact is found, a new Hubspot Contact will be created.

 A Tidsbanken Ansatt will merge with a Hubspot Contact if one of the following property combinations match: